victorviro/mlflow_tutorial/README.md

 ```
 > Created experiment 'new_experiment' with id 1

-A new dir folder `1` is added into the `mlruns` directory where runs in this experiment will be tracked.
+A new directory `1` is added into the `mlruns` directory where runs in this experiment will be tracked.

 We can specify in the code the experiment where we want to save the run: `mlflow.start_run(experiment_id=1)`.

-If we record runs in an MLflow Project we can run the training remotely specifying the experiment as we will see later.
+If we record runs in an MLflow Project we can run the training remotely specifying the experiment as we will see later in this example.

 ## Comparing the Models: